MeirOverferst/coronavirus-web-Scraper-/README.md

 ## small web scraping project with puppeteer
 ## motivation: boredom
-## not to future me : learn more regex
+## note to future me : learn more regex